Find secure merchant payment solutions for retail

 Starting at the beginning is important.
 All card-accepting businesses have obligations under PCI DSS, or the Payment Card Industry Data Security Standard.
 This is a very important standard to which all qualified merchant service providers must adhere.
 PCI DSS details the minimal best practices for accepting, storing and using financial data from your company and your customers.
 Both merchants and merchant payment solution providers are covered by the standards.

-Consider choosing a merchant payment solutions provider that offers your business the tools and processes for attaining and maintaining PCI compliance.
+Consider choosing a merchant account provider that offers your business the tools and processes for attaining and maintaining PCI compliance.
 Just because your business is smaller, don’t make the mistake of thinking you can avoid PCI compliance.
-Make sure you understand what PCI compliance assistance programs are available directly through your merchant payment solutions.
+Make sure you understand what PCI compliance assistance programs are available directly through your merchant services account.

 Chip cards and EMV